 • Comparative advertising practices

 The two agencies coordinate enforcement.
-If an ad violates both FDA labeling rules and FTC's prohibition on deceptive practices, both agencies may take action.
+When Novo Nordisk's 2026 campaign violated both FDA fair balance standards and FTC deceptive omission rules through phrases like "a way forward" that overstated emotional outcomes, both agencies issued enforcement actions.
 For Marketing Operations Managers, this means tracking compliance against two regulatory frameworks simultaneously — a reality that demands centralized data and automated validation workflows.

 Fair Balance Requirements: What "Equal Prominence" Really Means